danZheng1993/news_api/README.md

 ## Features

-- One endpoint to accept `keyword`, `lang`, `country` to fetch news from GNews search endpoint and returns it
+- Two endpoints for search the news and get top headlines.

 ## Environment
 - Built with node 19.8.1